byuflowlab/GXBeam.jl/docs/src/guide.md

 ## Eliminating Unnecessary State Variables

 The time needed to perform our analysis can be further reduced by removing unnecessary state variables and equations from the system of equations.
-This optimization may be enabled by providing the identities of the points with prescribed conditions using the `include_points` keyword.
+This optimization may be enabled by providing the identities of the points with prescribed conditions using the `prescribed_points` keyword.

 ```@example guide
-system = System(assembly, static; include_points=[1, nelem+1])
+system = System(assembly, false; prescribed_points=[1, nelem+1])
 nothing #hide
 ```